-This book was published by the Society in 1992 and is one of the most important nature conservation publications produced in the County.
+This book was published by the Society in 1992 and was one of the most important nature conservation publications produced in the County at that time.

 The Atlas was based upon six years of fieldwork between 1985 and 1990 and includes distribution maps for nearly all of the 122 species of bird known to breed in Shropshire.